A Simple Way to Cope When Life Feels Out of Control

 You can find many more calming strategies in Conquer Worry and Anxiety, a new ebook by psychiatrist, neuroscientist, brain-imaging expert, and 12-time New York Times bestselling author Daniel G. Amen, MD.

 If you’re struggling with stress, anxiety, and worry, know that at Amen Clinics, we offer in-clinic and Telehealth services (via telephone and video conferencing) to help our patients.
 Find out more by speaking to a specialist today at 888-288-9834.
-If all our specialists are busy helping others, you can also fill out our form fill and a care coordinator will get back to you within 24-72 hours.
+If all our specialists are busy helping others, you can also fill out our form fill and a brain health advisors will get back to you within 24-72 hours.